m-m-adams/EEE499_lab_one_embedded_intro/lab_2.md

 This means that once a task is given the processor it runs to completion.
 We will assume that no blocking for resources is possible.
 A task will only block when it is waiting for its next execution.
+While each task is running it should light an LED (task 1 lights LED 1, task 2 lights LED 2, etc.)

 You are to implement the following:

-1. A TCB struct (or struct of structs) that includes a task's priority, period, max execution time, and remaining tics.
+1. A TCB struct (or struct of structs) that includes a task's priority, period, max execution time, run function, and remaining tics.
 2. A ready and a blocked "queue"
-    1. They don't have to be queues though, ready is probably a channel and blocked is probably an array of N Option<TCB>s
+    1. Just conceptually queues, for the implementation ready is probably a channel and blocked is probably an array of N Option<TCB>s
 3. A sleep() function that the tasks can call to delay their next release.
     1. Each time a task finishes it sets its a number of ticks (50ms each) to delay and places itself in the blocked queue.
     2. You'll probably do this by implementing a `sleep(thread: TCB)` function that sends to a channel, and then reading from that channel in the ISR